 - To faithfully participate in the sacraments of Baptism and the Lord’s Supper (Matt.
 28:18-20; 1 Cor.
 11:17-34)

-- To submit to the Elders, Pastors, and other appointed leaders of the church, out of reverence to and in recognition of the loving authority of Jesus Christ, the head of the Church, and to diligently strive for unity and peace within the body (Heb.
+- To submit to the Elders, Pastors, and other appointed leaders of the church, out of reverence to and in recognition of the loving authority of Jesus Christ, the head of the Church.
+(Heb.
 13:17; 1 Pet.
-5:5).
+5:5)

 - To regularly contribute to the life of Bridgeway Church by attending weekly services, engaging in biblical community and serving those within and outside of this church (Acts 2:42-47; Heb.
 10:23-25; Titus 3:14)